Gated Tree Cross-Attention for Checkpoint-Compatible Syntax Injection in Decoder-Only LLMs: Method

 Because the maximum chunk height $D$ varies by input, when $D < \ell$ we reuse the top-level chunk memory for higher Transformer layers.
 To keep computation and memory manageable, we retain at most $K = 64$ chunks per height.
 Concretely, we traverse the constituency tree in a left-to-right breadth-first order, and for each height $h$ we keep the first $K$ chunks encountered.

 This layer-aligned design, where the chunk $C^\ell$ is consumed by the Transformer layer $\ell$, is intended to encourage an intuitive hierarchy of structural utilization, such that the higher layers draw on the higher-level parse chunks while the lower layers primarily rely on more local structure.
 We empirically probe this effect via UUAS (Section \ref{Sec 4.3}).

-\subsection{Gated parse tree cross-attention injected via wrappers}
+Controlled ablations on Qwen-2.5-7B for the projection scheme, span pooling, and memory size are reported in Appendix \ref{appendixAdditional}.

+\subsection{Gated Parse Tree Cross-Attention Injected via Wrappers}

 We inject parse tree structure through an auxiliary cross-attention branch implemented as a forward wrapper, using head-wise gated attention \citep{qiu-2025-gatedattentionlargelanguage24}.
 The headwise gate is adopted because previous work showed that it introduces far fewer parameters than the elementwise gate while achieving comparable perplexity and downstream accuracy, thus reducing memory overhead and stabilizing training.

-At Transformer layer $\ell$, let $C^\ell$ denote the chunk memory at height $\ell$ (defined in Section \ref{Sec3.2}), and $\overline{H^\ell}$ denote the pre-normalization token hidden states.
+At Transformer layer $\ell$, let $C^\ell$ denote the chunk memory at height $\ell$ (defined in Section \ref{Sec3.2}), and $\overline{H^\ell_{\mathrm{pre}}}$ denote the pre-normalization token hidden states before the GTCA update.
 We use projection matrices $W_Q^\ell, W_K^\ell, W_V^\ell$ and $W_G^\ell$, then compute queries, keys, values, gate score, and attention output with head dimension $d_h$:

 where $M_{\text{causal}}$ masks out chunks whose right boundary exceeds the current token position, ensuring that the cross-attention never accesses future information.
 Following prior work on head-wise gated attention, $G^\ell$ serves as the gating logit after the attention output: